 Instructions

-- Step 2: In a bowl, combine the diced tomato, mozzarella balls, olive oil, balsamic vinegar, basil, salt and black pepper.
+- Step 2: In a large bowl, combine the diced tomatoes, mozzarella balls, olive oil, balsamic vinegar, basil, salt, and pepper.

-- Step 4: Spoon the bruschetta mixture evenly onto each piece of toasted bread.
-Top with more fresh basil and flakey salt.
-Serve and enjoy!
+- Step 4: Spoon the bruschetta mixture evenly over each toasted bread slice just before serving so the bread stays crisp.
+Finish with extra fresh basil leaves and flaky salt, if desired.
+Serve right away.

 Sarah's Top Tips